gitgraeme/mbox2mongoview/README.md

   - Each email in the thread is shown in a card, with sender, date, recipients, body, and downloadable attachments.
   - Cards can be collapsed/expanded to show only sender and date.
   - Responsive, desktop-focused UI using Material UI (MUI).
+  - The attachment count is a clickable link; clicking it expands a list of all attachments in the thread, each with a download link and an envelope emoji (✉️) that scrolls to the corresponding email card.
+  - A small print button (🖨️) in the thread header allows printing the current thread view.
   - Print/export to PDF hides the left column and expands the right column for clean output.
   - **Optional:** Users can enable caching to store parsed threads in browser storage (IndexedDB) for large files.
 If enabled, the app will load cached threads on refresh and skip the upload UI.
   - **Sorting Options:** Users can sort threads by: